-In the coming few years, China's infrastructure investment will continue to increase to support the economic recovery and stabilize the job market after the epidemic.
+It is expected that infrastructure investment will be the backbone of China's economic recovery.
+In the coming few years, China's infrastructure investment will be expected to increase to support the economic recovery and stabilize the job market after the epidemic.
 Among them, traditional infrastructure such as major transportation and water conservancy projects will become the main economic support.
-As a result, the operations of the Group will be benefited by the rapid economic development and the provincial government's plans to further enhance the transportation infrastructure and etc. in Guangdong Province, the PRC.
+As a result, the operations of the Group will be benefited by the improvement in economic development and the provincial government's plans to further enhance the transportation infrastructure and etc. in Guangdong Province, the PRC.

-Law Chun Choi Executive Director
+Executive Director